RajanChauhan1607/Tunecloud_/README.md

 # Tunecloud_
 TuneCloud is a comprehensive SQL-based project built to simulate the backend of a music streaming platform (like Spotify or Apple Music).
 It was created as part of an academic DBMS project, featuring real-world database design with normalized schema, sample data, and query use cases.
  TuneCloud SQL Project
 A full-fledged SQL-based DBMS project simulating a music streaming platform.
-This project is built as part of academic coursework by:

-Khushi Pandya – 202301406
-Bhagya Majithiya – 202301269
-Rajankumar Chauhan – 202301427
-Kirtan Chauhan – 202301409
  Overview
 TuneCloud mimics the database backend of a real-world streaming service like Spotify or Apple Music.
 It captures all major components including users, artists, songs, playlists, subscriptions, and listening history.